spacelephantlabs/AIPs/AIPS/aip-33.md

 It's a new way to digitize assets ownership like sports cards, game stuff, art pieces, houses, identities, ...

 This AIP proposes to add a new feature for Ark framework: the non-fungible token support.
-It leads to create new transaction types for token creation, transfer and meta-data updates.
+It leads to create new transaction types for token creation, transfer and metadata updates.

 ## Motivation